 Integrative Oncology Program

-At Children’s Hospital of Philadelphia (CHOP), we understand the value of providing a holistic approach to care.
+At Children’s Hospital of Philadelphia, we understand the value of providing a holistic approach to care.
 We are committed through research, education and clinical care to providing the highest standard of evidence-based integrative therapies, in combination with conventional cancer care, to patients and their families throughout the cancer journey.

 What we provide access to